Khosraw/PWSH-Comp.-Club-Problems-2023-24/Chess75600/README.md

 ### Input Format

 The first line of input will contain a string of length 10, the starting Chess75600 position.
+The second line will contain another string of length 10, the desired Chess14000 position.

 Piece Values: n = 3, b = 3, r = 5, q = 9, k = 200.
 There will be exactly 3 n, 2 b, 2 r, 2 q, and 1 k in the position.

 ### Output Format

-A single integer representing the minimum cost required to convert the given Chess75600 position to a valid Chess14000 position.
+A single integer representing the minimum cost required to convert the given Chess75600 position to the given Chess14000 position.

 ### Sample Input

 qrrnkbnqnb
+qrbnkrnqnb

 ### Sample Output